 Processors should have a program that clearly documents how and when raw materials are inspected and tested as they arrive.
-The program should identify when raw or in-process materials that don’t meet standards should be put aside to determine whether to use or dispose of them.
-Procedures should clearly describe who is responsible for each step in deciding whether to hold, release or dispose of materials.
-Records should document these steps and clearly identify the status of materials.
+The program should identify when raw or partially processed materials that don’t meet standards should be put aside to determine whether to use or dispose of them.
+Procedures should describe clearly who is responsible for each step in deciding whether to hold, release or dispose of materials.
+Records should document these steps and identify clearly the status of materials.

-When a product is on hold, records should indicate the reason and actions such as further testing or inspection, is necessary.
+When a product is on hold, records should indicate why and what action, such as further testing or inspection, is necessary.
 Besides “on hold,” other statuses might be “rework” or “destroy.”
 The material itself should be clearly marked with its status; product that is on hold should be segregated from released product.

-The program should include procedures for inspecting and testing non-conforming raw materials, for work-in-progress materials and for reworking pending inspection or testing, for materials pending COA verification, and for non-conforming packaging or labels.
+The program should include procedures for inspecting and testing non-conforming raw materials, for work-in-progress materials and for reworking pending inspection or testing, for materials pending Certificate of Analysis (COA) verification, and for non-conforming packaging or labels.